Historic Monuments in Mumbai that are almost 100 years old and still functional.

 Elephanta caves are located on an island 10 km from the coast of Mumbai.
-These caves date back to the 5th century, making it the oldest piece of history in Mumbai.
+These caves date back to the 5th century, making them the oldest piece of history in Mumbai.

 The site consists of 5 Hindu Caves.
 The rock-cut stone sculptures in the caves are mainly dedicated to the Hindu God, Shiva.

-Although these caves date back to the 5th century; they were built by humans, making it another historical monument in Mumbai.
+Although these caves date back to the 5th century; they were built by humans, making them another historical monument in Mumbai.